nex-tendo/grpc-protobufs/README.md

 - gRPC protobuf definitions for Retendo Network micro-services

 ## Structure
-Each folder contains the protobuf definitions of the *server* intended to receive the requests.
-This means, for example, that "account" contains protobuf files for requests to the account server.
+- Each folder contains the protobuf definitions of the *server* intended to receive the requests.
+This means, for example, `account` contains protobuf files for requests to the account server.

 ## Credits
 - Zac_XGamer